genedelisa/GDLogpod/Readme.md

 This uses Apple's Unified Logging `OSLog` - and `NSLog` as a fallback, so it's essentially a façade.
 I think this makes `OSLog` easier to use in Swift since you can use string interpolation.

+I renamed this from GDLogger since there is already a Cocoapod with that name.

 - [Requirements](#requirements)